 I have read it countless times before.
 Rivard knew what she was doing and expertly wove a story of love, sacrifice, and fantasy.
 I will definitely be continuing the series.

-Title: Spotless Author: Camilla Monk Series: Spotless Series Genre: Romance, Women’s Fiction Publisher: Montlake Romance Release Date: May 12, 2015 Format: Ebook Source: ARC from NetGalley Rating: 5 Stars Island Chaptal—nerdy IT engineer by day, romance novel junkie by night—just walked into her messy New York apartment to find Mr. Right waiting for… Continue Reading “Review: Spotless by Camilla Monk”
+Title: Spotless Author: Camilla Monk Series: Spotless Series Genre: Romance, Women’s Fiction Publisher: Montlake Romance Release Date: May 12, 2015 Format: Ebook Source: ARC from NetGalley Rating: 5 Stars Island Chaptal—nerdy IT engineer by day, romance…… Read more “Review: Spotless by Camilla Monk”

 I have a love/hate relationship with romance novels.
 As humans, we strive for acceptance, companionship, but mostly love.
 Anyone who says otherwise is probably a sociopath.
-Romance novels have always had a huge impact on the way couples perceive relationships, from sex to interpersonal… Continue Reading “Storm in a Teacup: My Real Beef With Historical Romance Novels”
+Romance…… Read more “Storm in a Teacup: My Real Beef With Historical Romance Novels”